charles-pyj/EECS545Proj/README.md

 ## Evaluation on BBH

-You can run the full evaluation by directly running our provided script.
+The bench is availabe at [BIG-Bench-Hard](https://github.com/suzgunmirac/BIG-Bench-Hard).
+You can run the full evaluation by directly running our provided script after retrieving `bbh` and `cot-prompts` folders.
 ```python
 python run_bbh.py
 ```